Shelton-beep/Shelton-beep/README.md

 - I have more than 3 years programming experience.
 - I'm also a freelancer implementing the above mentioned technology stack
 - 💞️ I’m looking to collaborate on various projects making use of Asp .Net Web Api, Nextjs and React
-- 📫 You can reach me on my email account shltnsimbi@gmail.com
+- 📫 You can reach me on my email account shltnsimbi@gmail.com or website https://shelton-simbi.netlify.app/